Bluetick Coonhound vs Bloodhound: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Bluetick Coonhound and Bloodhound.
 Bluetick Coonhound has moderate grooming needs, while Bloodhound requires low maintenance.
 Professional grooming costs reflect these differences: Bluetick Coonhound owners typically spend $200-$400 annually on grooming, compared to $0-$200 for Bloodhound.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Professional grooming is a supplement; the core work of brushing, bathing, nails, and dental hygiene happens at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners